 This course builds upon Fundamentals of Public Health and incorporates key ideas from a number of other disciplines in a study of policy options for responding to health challenges.
 The course examines both theoretical and practical approaches to solving, mitigating, or preventing a variety of health problems.
 PREQ: Public Health 235.

 COURSES IN HEATH CARE ADMINISTRATION

-ECO 280 Health Economics (see Economics 280) ACCT 261 Financial Accounting (see Accounting 261) BA 361 Finance (see Business Administration 361) BA 495 Strategic Management (see Business Administration 495)
+ECO 280 Health Economics (see Economics 280) ACCT 261 Financial Accounting (see Accounting 261) BA 361 Finance (see Business Administration 361)

 RELIGIOUS STUDIES